 - Safety straps included - Extra secure

-- Ramps may separate at the bottom - Requires tying together
+- Ramps may separate at the bottom - Which requires tying them together

 The Aluminum Folding Loading Ramp from VIVOHOME is an excellent budget-friendly option for loading your dirt bike into your truck safely and securely.